 Can Fibroids Cause Weight Gain?

-Yes, they can!
-As the fibroids grow in weight, women may notice their weight increasing as well, especially around the abdomen and the pelvis.
+Yes, fibroids can cause weight gain!
+As the fibroids grow in size and weight, women may notice their weight increasing as well, especially around the abdomen and the pelvis.
 Therefore, one fibroid symptom can be weight gain.

 Growth rates of fibroids vary significantly depending on age and race.² In many cases, fibroids remain small and inconsequential, which is part of the reason why so many women have asymptomatic fibroids.
 In other cases, fibroids undergo phases of rapid growth, causing visible distention of the abdominal region, weight gain, and pelvic pressure, among other symptoms.³⁻⁴